 she’s content on two good walks a day and with my erratic work pattern she seems to have a good constitution, she’ll greet when Lou is home but has never let me down.

-Apart from her continuing dislike of most, other dogs she is fantastic one if the few digs who’ll let you touch her dinner or bone, where even some if our most placid dogs would not let you do that.
+Apart from her continuing dislike of most, other dogs she is fantastic one if the few dogs who’ll let you touch her dinner or bone, where even some of our most placid canine friends would not let you do that.

 The only give away of Stella’ s age is her greying snout otherwise youd never know she has no apparent joint problems or any difficulty keeping pace with me.